 *each circuit is to be completed 3x.

-If you can’t make it through 3 sets, that’s okay!
+If you can’t make it through 3 rounds, that’s okay!
 When I first started back in 2016, I could barely make it through one circuit in 45 minutes.
 Now, these are a breeze!
 It just takes time and hard work, and you’ll start to see progress.

 On your days off, try to still get up and move.
 That’s what we like to call “active recovery.”
 Remember, rest days are just as important as the days where you go to the gym.
 Muscle growth and recovery occur on your rest days, so if you never rest, you may never grow.
 Okay that’s an exaggeration, but rest is important.